 Ireland: leading Europe in supporting peace

-Ireland was the first European Union Member State to declare that a solution to the conflict in the Middle East had to be based on a fully sovereign State of Palestine, independent of and co-existing with Israel.
+Ireland was the first European Union Member State to declare that a solution to the conflict in the Middle East had to be based on a fully sovereign Palestinian State, independent of and co-existing with Israel.
 That was in 1980, in a joint declaration by the Foreign Ministers of Ireland and Bahrain.

-A final agreement to resolve the conflict will pose very real difficulties for both Israelis and Palestinians.
-However, we are especially conscious that while talks remain frozen with no real progress evident, continuing Israeli policies on the ground in the occupied territories are making peace more and more difficult to achieve.
+Reaching a final agreement to resolve the conflict will pose very real difficulties for both Israelis and Palestinians.
+However, we are especially conscious that while talks remain frozen with no real progress evident, ongoing Israeli policies on the ground in the occupied Palestinian territory are making peace more and more difficult to achieve.

-Ireland has therefore for many years focused in particular on the injustices and infringements of human rights suffered by Palestinians in their homeland.
+Therefore, Ireland has for many years focused in particular on the injustices and infringements of human rights suffered by Palestinians as a result of the Israeli occupation.
 These include the seizure of land for Israeli settlements, evictions of families, destruction of homes and farm buildings, of wells and water tanks, and of trees and crops, as well as movement restrictions and unequal treatment.

 We believe that these critical issues cannot wait for an overall peace agreement, and action must be taken to ensure that the viability of a two-state solution is maintained.